An Introduction to Objectives and Key Results (OKRs)

 16 August 2018

-Since 2015, Objectives and Key Results or “OKRs have been a powerful part of my coaching and consulting toolkit.
-A goal setting framework originally pioneered by Andy Grove at Intel in the 80s, they’re now being used by thousands of organisations including Google, Spotify, AirBnB, and LinkedIn and countless others.
+Developed by Andy Grove at Intel in the 80s in response to a threat from Motorola’s 68000 microprocessor chip, they’re now used by thousands of organisations around the world in every industry imaginable including Google, Spotify, AirBnB, and LinkedIn and countless others.
 They drive focus and alignment and provide tremendous clarity around what activities are producing which results.

 Overview